EdgarGomez/rorsearch/README.md

 --

 This is a test application, developed and used for learn Ruby on Rails.
-It was made following the steps from stuk.io.
+It was made following the steps from several tutorials.
 If you need help contact me in [http://edgargomez.es/#contacts](http://edgargomez.es/#contacts)